Hartwick College is led by the President, senior staff, and the Board of Trustees.

 Joel Patterson ’96

 Trustee Patterson majored in Theater Arts and graduated from Hartwick College in 1996, Cum Laude with Honors.
-After graduating from Hartwick, Joel built a career in the media and entertainment industry as a producer and writer for a variety of television networks including CBS News, MSNBC, A&E, IFC, Discovery, and the History Channel.
+After graduating from Hartwick, Joel built a career in the media and entertainment industry as a producer and writer for a variety of television networks.
 He began his career in broadcast journalism at 60 Minutes and 48 Hours where he received several Emmy Award nominations and Emmy Award recognition.
 He later became the Executive Producer of the History Channel’s popular show Pawn Stars, overseeing more than 300 episodes.
 He also created History’s Counting Cars, which remains the network’s highest rated unscripted series premiere.
-He launched Letter 10 Productions and has produced projects with the Science Channel, National Geographic, and Lifetime while having many others in development.
+He launched Letter 10 Productions where he created History Channel’s newest hit show The Secret of Skinwalker Ranch.
+Letter 10 has also produced projects for the Discovery Channel, Science Channel, Smithsonian, HGTV, Travel, Food, and Lifetime.

 Marina Y. Regelman ’95

-Trustee Marina Mikhailova Regelman came to Hartwick from her native Russia after being recruited by Dr. John Lindell, now a professor emeritus of political science.
-Ms. Regelman graduated from Hartwick summa cum laude with a major in computer science and a minor in mathematics and went on to earn a master’s in business administration from the Sloan School of Management at the Massachusetts Institute of Technology.
-She is now vice president of strategic planning for Brown Brothers Harriman in Boston, MA, where she focuses on the company’s future in the context of its past and works closely with the Office of Innovation.
+Trustee Regelman serves as Principal in Financial Services Practice at EPAM Systems.
+She came to Hartwick from her native Russia after being recruited by Dr. John Lindell, now a professor emeritus of political science.
+Ms. Regelman graduated from Hartwick Summa Cum Laude with a major in computer science and a minor in mathematics and went on to earn a Master’s in Business Administration from the Sloan School of Management at the Massachusetts Institute of Technology.
+She served as vice president of strategic planning for Brown Brothers Harriman in Boston, MA, where she focused on the company’s future in the context of its past and worked closely with the Office of Innovation.
 Before joining this 200-year-old privately owned and managed financial services firm, Ms. Regelman was a director at Fidelity Investments, L.L.P.; a consultant at Bain & Company, Inc.; and a senior associate at PricewaterhouseCoopers L.L.P.

-Kerri Green, Senior Assistant to the President and Assistant Secretary
+Lisa Corbett ’02, Executive Assistant to the President and Assistant Secretary to the Board of Trustees